 event) to trigger an action.

 Here is an example of a simple interaction where the bot is asking if the user likes guitar and waiting for two specific answers in order to trigger actions.

 Memory is essential in the CSML logic.
-When two people are chatting, they constantly memorize information to be reused in future discussions.
+When two people are chatting, they constantly memorize and update information to be reused in future discussions.
 CSML provides two types of variables: local variables, with a very short life cycle, and persistent variables, called memories.

 The memories are assigned as followed use the keyword